Fascinated by the Rainbow Mountains of Peru? You’re not alone – get ready for a deep dive into this beautiful natural wonder.

 But, you would be a fool to write them off – the Rainbow Mountains of Peru will surprise you more than you know.
 Although they appear in thousands of Instagram stories every single day, the mountains we know today looked a lot different only a few short years ago.

-Roughly seven years ago, the mountains ‘shed their skin’ so to speak, when an immense amount of ice and snow, which covered the mountain range, disappeared.
+Roughly ten years ago, the mountains ‘shed their skin’ so to speak, when an immense amount of ice and snow, which covered the mountain range, disappeared.

 I say “disappeared” loosely, as rises in temperature (most likely the cause of global climate change) melted the ice covering the mountains.
 This snow and ice kept the picturesque Rainbow Mountain hidden for ages.
 A terrible, terrible event with a beautiful outcome.